chyyuu/os_kernel_lab/README.md

 # rCore-Tutorial-v3
 rCore-Tutorial version 3.5.
 See the [Documentation in Chinese](https://rcore-os.github.io/rCore-Tutorial-Book-v3/).

+## news
+- 2021.07.29: Now we are updating our labs.
+Please checkout chX-dev Branches for our current new labs.
+(Notice: please see the [Dependency] section in the end of this doc)

 ## Overview

 This project aims to show how to write an **Unix-like OS** running on **RISC-V** platforms **from scratch** in **[Rust](https://www.rust-lang.org/)** for **beginners** without any background knowledge about **computer architectures, assembly languages or operating systems**.